tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 5_Final Project and Exam/Practice Assignment: Part 2 - Creating Dashboards.md

 ## Task 2.3 Add two empty divisions for output inside the next inner division.
 - Second Inner division for adding 2 inner divisions for 2 output graphs
+- Use 2 html.Div() tags .
+- Provide division ids as plot1 and plot2

 ```
                     html.Div([